erikpukinskis/direct-monetization-static/_proposal/03_parties.markdown

 {% include glossary_item s=site.data.glossary.wallet %}

-It's desireable to include the communication between the Wallet and the Client in this standard, firstly because independently created Clients (for example a Firefox plugin and an Android app) should be able to use a common Wallet, and secondly becuase a safe standard for Wallet communication will be critical to an in-page javascript Client implementation.
+It's desirable to include the communication between the Wallet and the Client in this standard, firstly because independently created Clients (for example a Firefox plugin and an Android app) should be able to use a common Wallet, and secondly because a safe standard for Wallet communication will be critical to an in-page javascript Client implementation.

 ## The Host
 The Host is the computer (the server) which provides the web pages to the Client.
-The Host is _not exactly just_ "the website", although this is an OK layperson's appoximation.
+The Host is _not exactly just_ "the website", although this is an OK layperson's approximation.
 {% include glossary_item s=site.data.glossary.host %}

 We assume that the Host's address will match the `domain` (and often `item`) of the Bare Receipt, and this may be enforced by the Client or Notary.